sarahkittyy/PythoniC/README.md

 vs
 `py::map()`

-Let me enjoy my python beauty in peace ok not having to type BS like `std::convoluted_semihemisphere_concavity_iterator` feels really nice.
+Let me enjoy my python beauty in peace, OK?
+Not having to type BS like, `std::convoluted_semihemisphere_concavity_iterator` feels awfully nice.

 ---
 **Q** - Who is this aimed at?